dsillman2000/dsillman2000.github.io/docs/_posts/2025-03-09-gcpstaticsite.md

 In Google Cloud, there's a hierarchical structure to how resources are organized.
 At the top level, you (optionally) have an *Organization*, which may contain multiple *Projects*.
 Each *Project* independently manages its permissions and resources.
 By default, consumer GCP accounts do not have an Organization configured, so you'll create projects in the root of your account (no Organization containing them).

 \\
 To get started, we'll create a *Project* for the static site we want to host on GCP.
-I'll cal my project `davids-static-site`.
+I'll call my project `davids-static-site`.

 ```bash
 gcloud projects create davids-static-site